 What are CBDA and THCA?

-CBDA is the non-psychoactive acidic precursor to cannabidiol.
+CBDA is the non-intoxicating acidic precursor to cannabidiol.
 THCA is similar in that it is the acidic precursor to THC, the psychoactive compound of cannabis.
 THCA turns into THC when it gets cut, heated, and dried, all in the same manner as CBDA.

 However, THCA does not turn psychoactive until it converts to THC.
 Although it’s in the infancy of its research, THCA has begun to demonstrate potential in the therapeutic medical industry.